shaiperson/heightmap/README.md

 # Description
 A script to generate surface elevation maps for 3D triangular meshes with a large number of faces.
 The program samples the mesh height values (z axis) at a user-specified resolution and outputs the corresponding heightmap.
 It relies on an adaptive quadtree structure for efficient lookup of mesh faces and supports multi-threaded processing.
-Threaded execution is supported.

 # Usage
 The script takes the input mesh file in .obj format as a command line argument.
 After processing the input file, you will be prompted to specify the heightmap resolution, number of threads to be used, output file address and a matplotlib colormap (default is 'viridis').